opulo-inc/paste-utility/README.md

 Designed to work with
 - [22 Gauge 1/4" needle Luer Lock tips](https://www.mcmaster.com/75165A125/)
 - PCBs with at least three 1mm diameter circular fiducials
+- small camera mounted on the side of the solder paste extruder -- I used a Teslong NTE100

 ## Running Locally